 Now we have seven years’ worth of official twin name data from the U.S. government…and that’s it.

 I used to keep these rankings in my directory, but they are so out-of-date now that I think it’s best to archive them in a single blog post, for easy reference.
-So, without further ado, here are the top baby names for twins born in the United States from 2005 to 2011 (inclusive):
+So, without further ado, here are the top baby names for twins born in the United States from 2005 to 2011 (in reverse order):

 #9 and #44 on the girl-girl list are “Mackenzie, Madison” and “Madison, Mckenzie.”